Association of Persecutees of the Nazi Regime – Federation of Antifascists: Campaign against Alternative for Germany (AfD)

 In a January 2024 press release calling for a ban against Alternative for Germany (AfD), the VVN-BdA quoted Erich Kästner, “The events of 1933 to 1945 should have been fought by 1928 at the latest.
 Later, it was too late.
 We must not wait until the fight for freedom is called treason”.

 Federal chairman of the VVN-BdA, Florian Gutsche, said "The revelation of the deportation plans has brought the AfD's inhumane ideology into the spotlight of public debate.
 However, these plans are not new.
 Its platform already clearly shows that it is a völkisch-nationalist party.
 Through party funding, the AfD has been providing state support to Nazis for years".

-The VVN's harsh disapproval of the AfD is not usual within Germany, other activist groups have also called for the AfD to be banned.
+The VVN's harsh disapproval of the AfD is not unusual within Germany, other activist groups have also called for the AfD to be banned.
 Historian Jens-Christian Wagner – head of the Buchenwald and Mittelbau-Dora Memorial Foundation – said, “It cannot be that liberal democracy allows a party to participate in elections and finances its campaign that seeks to abolish liberal democracy”.
 In 2024 there were widespread protests against extremism in Germany, predominantly against the far-right.